 Overcoming Enshittification

-Merriam-Webster recently highlighted the word ‘enshittification,’ coined and popularized by writer, activist, and journalist Cory Doctorow.
-The slang word, referenced by a renowned (and proper) dictionary, naturally caught my attention and piqued my curiosity.
+Merriam-Webster actually highlighted the word ‘enshittification,’ coined by writer, activist, and journalist Cory Doctorow.
+The slang word, referenced by a well-respected dictionary, naturally caught my attention.

-Soon after discovering the concept of enshittification, I read a post by organizational psychologist Adam Grant, who wrote,
+Soon after discovering this concept, I read a post by organizational psychologist, Adam Grant, who argues,

 “Cursing is rarely a symbol of low class.
 It’s often a mark of high authenticity.
 Evidence: Swearing predicts higher rates of honesty and integrity.
 It signals a willingness to prize candor over courtesy.
 A little profanity shows that you’re being real and you do give a damn.”

 My conclusion?
-Anyone bold enough to name a problem ‘enshittification’ is serious about the issue.
+Anyone bold enough to name a problem as such is pretty serious about the issue.

 So, What is Enshittification?

-Suppose online environments, particularly social media platforms, have worsened for users due to advertising, AI, and algorithms prioritizing profits over content quality and user experience.
-(Think about X/Twitter and Meta.)
-What can the small business owners who give a damn do?
+Suppose online environments, and particularly social media platforms, have worsened the average user experience due to advertising spending, artificial intelligence, and algorithms that prioritize profits over content quality and user experience (people/humanity).

 1) Own Your Own Digital Real Estate